-With a total population of 464,871 according to allcitypopulation, Colorado Springs is not the largest city in Colorado ( Denver deserves that honor), nor does it offer world-famous attractions.
+With a total population of 464,871, Colorado Springs is not the largest city in Colorado ( Denver deserves that honor), nor does it offer world-famous attractions.
 If it is still definitely worth a trip, then that is mainly due to its – without exaggeration – beautiful, downright grandiose surroundings.

 Even taking into account the fact that tastes differ, it can arguably be said that Colorado Springs is one of the most beautifully located cities in all of North America.
 And once you get there, you will also feel extremely comfortable in the city itself and will find worthwhile destinations for discovery tours.

 But first back to the location of Colorado Springs.
 The name says it all, the city is in Colorado, one of the ” Mountain States ” of the USA.
 So the main attraction here are the mountains – and what kind!
 Colorado includes the southern part of the Rocky Mountains, the northeast of the Colorado Plateau and the western part of the Great Plains.
 That can really be seen!
 One of the most famous mountains and probably the one with the highest recognition value in the entire USA is the “Pikes Peak”, which everyone should have seen in a film or in an advertisement.
 At his feet is Colorado Springs.

 A mountain tour is probably the best way to get to know the city and its unique location.
 Do you want to go straight up to “Pikes Peak”?
 On a clear day, the view from the summit is magnificent.
 The view then extends to Denver in the north and the Rocky Mountains in the west.
 Depending on your fitness, you can reach the summit on foot, by car or by a small train.
 Once at the top, there is of course a pretty café as well as a souvenir shop for customers.